kwegorek/grace-shopper/README.md

 # Online Store

-made with Ract, Node, Express.js and PostgreSQL.
+made with React, Node, Express.js and PostgreSQL.
 Implementation of main features of small e-commerce store.

 ## Setup
 To use this application, you'll need to take the following steps: